CSCI 0220

 - Attendance at weekly recitation sections is required.

-For the fall 2025 semester, this class will be taught by professor Ellis Hershkowitz.
-If needed, you can contact him at ellis_hershkowitz@brown.edu.
+For the Spring 2026 semester, this class will be taught by professor Robert Lewis.
+If needed, you can contact him at robert_lewis@brown.edu.

 Assignments

-Times listed are in EST. Assignments are released on Tuesdays, and are due 6:00pm on Mondays.
+Times listed are in EST. Assignments are typically released on Thursdays, and are due 11:59pm on Wednesdays.
 Clicking on the Overleaf Template link will open a new Overleaf project, so you can write your homework solutions in LaTeX.

 | Homework | Template | Released | Due | Solutions |